Euphredes/Phaedrah/README.txt

 to satisfy.

 I.
-this gypsy only wants to will one thing. a thing for being witchbound because it sings.
+this gypsy only wants to will one thing: a thing for being witchbound because it sings.